eschnett/CxxInterface.jl/README.md

 should continue to work for later versions of Julia without undue maintenance overhead.

+This package supports not only C++, but also C, Fortran, and Rust as external languages.

 ## Example

 Let's assume that there is a C++ library `AddIntegers` that provides a